7:50 Registration and Continental Breakfast

 Shana represents individuals and businesses facing white-collar criminal prosecution and government investigations.
 A former Assistant U.S. Attorney for the District of Columbia, she has extensive experience handling trials and hearings in state and federal courts of all levels.

 Shana is a member of the North Carolina, Wake County and Federal Bar Associations, North Carolina Association of Black Lawyers and the Capital City Lawyers Association.
-She received her B.A. degree with highest honors, with distinction in English and Political Science from the University of North Carolina at Chapel Hill in 1998 and her J.D. degree from Columbia University School of Law in 2001.

 Click here for more information about Shana.